Background

 capacitors, but now it can be done with an op amp and just

-resistors and capacitors.
-In fact all the common filter
+resistors and capacitors. (see the

-types can be realized without using any inductors.
-With
+fact all the common filter types can be realized without using

-are much more popular.
-These require the ability to
+Supplies (SMPS) inductors are much more popular.
+These

-handle the currents involved in a specific design and be small
+require the ability to handle the currents involved in a

-and low cost.
-The efficiency of the SMPS depends in a
+efficiency of the SMPS depends in a large measure on how low a

-and in fact the specifications for the IC depend on the
+specifications for the IC depend on the quality of the

-quality of the inductor used. so it's common that the
+inductor used. so it's common that the evaluation boards for a

-evaluation boards for a SMPS will use an exotic inductor.
+SMPS will use an exotic inductor.

 Joseph Henry (